StormCreeper/TP_IGR201/README.md

 This is my work for the class IGR201.
 It is a simple drawing program, with different tools and a simple GUI in QT and C++.
 ## Implemented
+> Drawing mode
 - Drawing free hand, lines, rectangles and ovals
-- Unlimited shapes
+- Unlimited number of shapes
-- Can choose color
-- Can choose pen size
+- Can choose color, pen size
+> Select mode
+- Ability to modifie attributes, and to delete a shape
+- Resize using handles
+> Other
 - Icons for tools
-- Save / Load image file
+- Save / Load an image file in a custom format
-- Resize using handles
 ## Todo
 - Add style selection (dotted etc)
 - Immplement a proper Handle class, to support custom actions (brush tool for example)
-- Ability to delete a shape
 - Implement a proper tool bar (menus are slow to use)
+## Bugs
+- Line selection is broken